 The Red Sea

-Ever since I started diving, I have always wanted to visit the Red Sea, and more specifically, Shark reef and the wreckage of the Jolanda.
-Here there are two outcrops and a wreck, making it ideal for a plethora of marine creatures.
+The Red Sea, and more specifically, Shark reef and the wreckage of the Jolanda, are famed amongst divers.
+Here there are two outcrops and a wreck, which make it ideal for a plethora of marine creatures.
 It is meant to be one of the diving jewels of the world, and is filled with stunningly exquisite colours from the coral and fish that live there in abundance.
-For sheer colour and variation, there are few places that can beat this, which is why I have included it on my list.

 Malaysia